 We will continue to investigate the illegal totoaba trade, supplying information to enforcement authorities and applying pressure at the international level for greater action on the part of Mexico, China and the US.
 Despite the very bleak outlook for the vaquita, any improvement in enforcement and governance will have multiple positive impacts on the conservation of threatened and endangered marine species in Mexico.

 How you can help

 The Mexican shrimp industry is responsible for causing a significant decline in vaquita numbers and gillnets continue to be used to catch shrimp.
-We are part of a coalition running a campaign to boycott Mexican shrimps to put pressure on the Mexican fisheries authorities that have consistently hampered efforts to save the vaquita and you can also directly support our work on this issue.
+We are part of a coalition running a campaign to boycott Mexican shrimps to put pressure on the Mexican fisheries authorities that have consistently hampered efforts to save the vaquita.
+Your gift today will help us continue our vital investigative and campaigning work.

 Header image ©: Todd Pusser